Essential tips to nail your intranet content strategy

 • Place popular or frequently used content in prominent places

-• Easily test navigation menu options by rearranging Confluence spaces inside the Site Builder.
+• Easily test navigation menu options by rearranging Confluence spaces inside the site structure.
 Simply drag and drop spaces in and out of buckets, and the changes will reflect in the menu navigation top-of-site.

 • Further organize the navigation with menu folders, which organize the links inside the drop-down.

-• Build custom layouts on site homes and landing pages using the Page Builder.
+• Customize landing pages like the site home using the page builder.
 Use a suite of modules and icons to help users find the most important content quickly and easily.

 Question #3: Who is the content for?